xapian/xapian/xapian-core/docs/valueranges.rst

 This class allows you to implement numeric range searches.
-The numbers used may be any number which is representable as a double, but requires that the stored values which the range is being applied to are numbers which have been converted to strings using the ``NumberValueRangeProcessor::float_to_string()`` method.
+The numbers used may be any number which is representable as a double, but requires that the stored values which the range is being applied to are numbers which have been converted to strings using the ``Xapian::sortable_serialise()`` method.
 This method produces strings which will sort in numeric order, so you can use it if you want to be able to sort based on the value in numeric order, too.

 The class allows a prefix or suffix to be specified which must be present on the values, allowing multiple NumberValueRangeProcessors to be active in the